 The John Boyer Health and Physical Education Center consists of a gymnasium, weight room, two racquetball courts, locker rooms, and public restroom facilities.
 These facilities are used by the college for physical education/wellness courses, intercollegiate athletic events, intramurals, and special events.
 The Orrville YMCA also uses the Boyer facilities for community programming.

 All Wayne College students who present a current validated university identification card may use these facilities free of charge.
-The facilities are also available for use by the general public for a nominal fee.
-No one is permitted to use any of the Boyer Center facilities without supervision.
-A schedule of supervised open usage times is posted adjacent to each facility each month.
+The facilities are also available on a rental basis by the general public.